allyourcodebase/libssh2/README.md

 ```

 By default libssh2 will dynamically link against the crypto backend.
-This can be changed through system integration options, i.e. `-fsys` and `-fno-sys`
+This can be disable through the system integration options, i.e. `-fsys` and `-fno-sys`